DB19222/DL2-group5-med-seg/blogpost.md

 To answer this research question, we will use a strategy similar to side-tuning, merging the output of the novel patch embeddings with the original frozen pre-trained patch embeddings using a feedforward layer to incorporate geometric information within the network.
 Since the patch embeddings are calculated and included at the lowest level of the foundation model, we hypothesize that the transformer blocks acting on the input sequence of patch embeddings must also be slightly adjusted to the altered input distribution.
 To address this problem, we propose injecting LoRA modules on top of the linear out-projection layers within each transformer block.
 This way, the transformer blocks can slightly adapt to the new input distribution as well.

 Some research has been done so far on making transformers equivariant.
-For instance, Xu et al [[18]](#p18). have done research on an E(2)-equivariant vision transformer.
-A different paper from Fuchs et al [[19]](#p19). shows a 3D Roto-Translation equivariant attention network however this is specifically tailored for point cloud data.
+For instance, Xu et al. have done research on an E(2)-equivariant vision transformer.
+A different paper from Fuchs et al. shows a 3D Roto-Translation equivariant attention network however this is specifically tailored for point cloud data.
 Even though we cannot use exactly the same idea, this paper did give the global idea of bringing in equivariance on the low level features, with the hypothesis of making everything further downstream equivariant as well.
 As there is no further research so far on SO(3) equivariant ViTs we decided to build on this idea, bringing equivariance in the low level features in the adapter.
 In order to do so we decided to add a novel patch embedding which makes use of steering convolutions and who’s output simply concatenates to the original adapter’s output.
 Our hypothesis is then that this will not make the network fully equivariant as we still concatenate the old adapter as well as positional embeddings, but we do expect that this will bring in some degree of SO(3) equivariance.

 ## Method
 In this section, the method of our proposed adaptation technique will be explained.
 First, we will explain the choices made when creating the module with the induced rotational bias.
 Secondly, we will specify the choices made regarding the efficient adaptation of the foundation model SegVol.